shalomirungu/Group16_project_work/README.md

   #### Method
   Simple linear regression with price and sqft_living as dependent and independent variables respectively.
   #### Interpretation
-  At an alpha of 0.05, the model is statistically significant.
-The model explains 45.5% of the variance in price.
-Both the intercept and the target variable p-values are less than alpha hence the coefficients are statistically significant. price = 6.723 + 0.8376 sqft_living.
-An increase of 1 sq foot in sqft_living will result in an increase in house price by 83.76%.
+ R-squared: The R-squared value is 0.493, indicating that approximately 49.3% of the variance in price can be explained by the sqft_living.

+The model is statistically significant overall, with an F-statistic p-value well below 0.05 .The intercept is USD -4.399e+04 meaning that when all other variables are zero the estimated price is USD -4.399e+04 The coefficient is 280 meaning that for every unit increase in sqaure footage of sqft_living,the price increases by USD 280.8

+The model violates the normality assumptions of linear regression and homoscedasticity.

+ ### Model 1b: log transformation of the model above.
+  #### Interpretation
+The R-squared has slightly reduced but the the the normality and Homoscedasticity has improved as well.

 ### Model 2( First multiple regression model): bedrooms, bathrooms, sqft_living, sqft_lot, floors, waterfront, view, condition, grade, sqft_above, zipcode, lat, long, sqft_living15, year, Age_sold effect over price.
 #### Objective